-Figure 4.25: CO monitoring results compared to air quality categories for the period October 2002 to October 2003
+Figure 4.25: CO monitoring results compared to air quality categories for the period October 2003 to October 2004

-Overall, the levels of CO recorded during the monitoring period were not at concentrations that could be considered a concern to human health based on the current guidelines.
-However, it is desirable that average pollutant concentrations do not increase beyond the current levels over the long term because the land use around the monitoring site is mainly recreational and residential.
+Overall, the levels of CO recorded during the monitoring period were not at concentrations that could be considered a concern to human health based on the NAAQG and the NES.

-CO concentrations showed a variation similar to NO2 with higher levels being recorded during the winter months.
-The concentrations of both pollutants tended to peak at the same time, indicating that they are likely to be from the same sources.
+CO concentrations showed a variation similar to NO_2 with higher levels being recorded during the winter months.